The NPR Politics PodcastPolitics

 NPR Privacy Policy

-This episode: senior political correspondent Tamara Keith, congressional reporter Eric McDaniel, and technology correspondent Shannon Bond.
+This episode: voting correspondent Miles Parks, congressional reporter Eric McDaniel, and White House correspondent Franco Ordoñez.

 This podcast was produced by Casey Morell and Bria Suggs, and edited by Rachel Baye.